-There are many pieces to doing a portrait – it’s not easy.
+Portrait photography isn’t easy, and in fact, there are many elements that go into a great portrait.
 You have to think about the technical stuff like exposure and focus, as well as the non-technical stuff like composition and working with a live subject.
-It can be daunting if you’re just starting out doing portrait photography so let’s break it down into all the pieces so you can work on one at a time, then put it all together.

-This is how the light falls on the subject’s face.
-How you set up the light will determine the mood of the final portrait and whether or not the subject is flattered.
-Lighting partner is a critical piece to get right.
-There are four main type of patterns and two styles, they are:
+The lighting pattern refers to how the light falls on your subject’s face.
+Note that your lighting pattern will determine the mood of the final portrait and whether or not the subject is flattered.
+Therefore, it’s a critical piece of the portrait photography puzzle, one you must get right for impactful results.

 Look at the following examples: